BetterThanTomorrow/calva/docs/site/get-started-with-clojure.md

 # Get Started with Clojure

+Welcome to an interactive guide to get you started with [Clojure](https://clojure.org/).
+You will learn Clojure in the way it is intended to be used: from within your editor, jacked in to the running application.

 ![Get Started with Clojure](images/getting-started-with-clojure/get-started-with-clojure-header-wo-header.png)

-Welcome to an interactive guide to get you started with [Clojure](https://clojure.org/).
-You will learn Clojure in the way it is intended to be used, from within your editor, jacked in to the running application.
+The guide will take you through installing the prerequisites: [Java](https://www.oracle.com/java/), [VS Code](https://code.visualstudio.com), and [Calva](https://marketplace.visualstudio.com/items?itemName=betterthantomorrow.calva) (a Clojure extension to VS Code.).
+You will also install the Clojure CLI tools, because this is about **Getting Started with Clojure**.

+???
+Note "I am new to VS Code"
+    You may want to have a look at [this Getting Started with VS Code video](https://code.visualstudio.com/docs/introvideos/basics).
+Also, have [this overview of the VS Code interface](https://code.visualstudio.com/docs/getstarted/userinterface) handy.

+If you have these things installed, and just want to get going, jump to [Run the Getting Started REPL](#run-the-getting-started-repl) below.

 ## What you'll learn

 * The basics of the Clojure language (at least the start of the basics)
-* The basics of the [ClojureScript](https://clojurescript.org) language (we won't be using ClojureScript, but it is same language 😀)
 * The basics of Calva (It's a bit as a side effect.
 You need it to learn Clojure this way, and by learning Clojure this way, Calva knowledge trickles in.)
 * What is meant by, and some ways to perform, *Interactive Programming* (aka REPL Driven Development)
 * Where to find Clojurians, i.e. folks who use Clojure and care about it (you will thus find help, the friendliest help you have ever seen a community provide)